 \section{2.
 Basic concepts of the present model versus standard model}

 The basic physical concepts (principles) of the present model of the {\it{unified fields, elementary particles and interactions}} are different from the Standard Model of Particle Physics.
-The standard model is usually interpreted as an extremely complicated model, which is based on the sophisticate gauge symmetry relations and the gauge symmetry breaking.
+The standard model is usually interpreted as one of the most complicated physical models, which is based on the sophisticated gauge symmetry relations and the gauge symmetry breaking.
 In the present model, the unification of the all-known classical and quantum fields, particles and interactions is performed in the extremely simple and transparent manner, namely in terms of the interference between particles (unit-fields) and the respective cross-correlation energy, which do not exist from the point of view of SM.
 Before the unification of fields, particles and interactions let me summarize and briefly interpret the basic physical concepts of SM emphasizing the methodological and philosophical aspects of this model [Sec.
 (2.1.)].
 Then these concepts will be compared with the physical concepts of the present model [Sec.
 (2.2.)].